-Besides this common wish, we expect everyone to understand that volunteering with us is no resort stay or a five star holiday.
-Volunteering is for people who like getting their hands dirty – noone is here to make other peoples beds or clean their rooms, there’s long days in the water, and it might be your turn to lend a hand in the kitchen washing some dishes or sweeping a floor.
+Besides this common wish, we expect everyone to understand that volunteering with us is not a resort stay or a five star holiday.
+Volunteering is for people who like getting their hands dirty – no one is here to make your bed or clean your room, there’s long days in the water, and it might be your turn to lend a hand in the kitchen washing some dishes or sweeping a floor.
 We all bunk in together, and it really is a bit like camping out.
 Camp fires and story telling included.

-The Filipinos are generally enourmously friendly and considerate, and they have their own culture and customs.
-We ask of our foreign volunteers to remember they are the guests and behave accordingly, same as you would expect anyone to behave in your own home.
-Generally speaking, with enthusiasm, a willigness to learn new things and consideration for people and culture you’ll come a long way.
-Upon arrival at the expedition base, foreign volunteers will be briefed on local culture and customs.
+The Filipinos are generally enormously friendly and considerate, and they have their own culture and customs.
+We ask our foreign volunteers to remember that they are the guests in the Philippines and to behave accordingly, same as you would expect anyone to behave in your own home.
+Generally speaking, with a little enthusiasm, a willingness to learn new things, and a consideration for people and culture, you’ll have no issues whatsoever.
+Upon arrival at the expedition base, foreign volunteers will be briefed more on local culture and customs.

-Various beverages including ones with alcohol can be purchased on site.
-We’re fine with people unwinding over a drink or two at night, and for sure there will be parties, fiestas, volunteer birthdays etc. every now and then.
-This is all good natured and fine, but we expect of volunteers to excercise a degree of moderation, especially if diving the next day.
-Loud drunken behaviour that may annoy others on base is not acceptable.
+Various beverages including alcoholic ones can be purchased on site.
+We’re fine with people unwinding over a drink or two at night, and there will definitely be parties, fiestas, volunteer birthdays etc. every now and then.
+This is all good-natured and fine, but we expect volunteers to exercise a degree of moderation, especially if diving the next day.
+Loud drunken behavior that may annoy others on base is not acceptable.

-Marine Conservation Philippines reserves the right to terminate the stay of any volunteer whose behaviour is deemed to be offensive to other volunteers, staff of the surrounding community.
+Marine Conservation Philippines reserves the right to terminate the stay of any volunteer whose behavior is deemed to be offensive to other volunteers, staff, or the surrounding community.